fendis0709/nicodwik-fortify-idn/README.md

 ```

 #### Published file

-if you run `php artisan fortify:install`, these files will be generated :
+If you run `php artisan fortify:install`, these files will be generated :

 ```bash
 ## Config